meltoner/agrofelis/components/vehicle-power/readme.md

 The battery technology chosen for the Agrofelis robot is called lithium iron phosphate battery (LiFePO 4 battery).
 Because of their, high safety, low toxicity, long cycle life, LFP batteries are finding a number of roles in vehicle use, utility-scale stationary applications, and backup power systems [^LiFePO].
 Eight [CATL 302Ah](assets/CATL_302Ah.pdf)  LiFePO 4 battery cells (LEP71H3L7-01) connected in series, make up the battery module of the vehicle.

-Each cell approximately weights 5.5 kg, can have a voltage range between 2.0V and 3.65V with a nominal voltage of 3.2v, while is able operate between -35 and 65 ℃.
+Each cell approximately weights 5.5 kg, can have a voltage range between 2.0V and 3.65V with a nominal voltage of 3.2, while is able operate between -35 and 65 ℃.
 Their life cycle exceeds 4000 charge discharge cycles corresponding to nearly 11 years, if the robot is operated on a daily basis.
 The battery lifespan can also be expanded if the depth of charge and discharge rates are bounded to lower levels than their maximum.
-The batteries nominal discharge rate is at 0.5C and the maximum continues rate is 1.0 C. This means that the system can effectively deliver constantly 150 amps and peak safely up to 300 amps of power.
+The batteries nominal discharge rate is at 0.5C and the maximum continues rate is 1.0 C. This means that the batteries can effectively deliver constantly 150 amps and peak safely up to their nominal amp power (302Ah+).

 [^LiFePO]: https://en.wikipedia.org/wiki/Lithium_iron_phosphate_battery "Wikipedia - LiFePO4"